ading0/UPenn-CIS6600-Terroder/README.md

-## about
+## About
+_Terroder_ is a terrain creation plugin that creates realistic terrain from a low-resolution "uplift" texture.

 Written by Andrew Ding and Xinran Tao for UPenn's CIS6600 in spring 2024.

-## Introduction
-_Terroder_ is a terrain creation plugin that creates realistic terrain from a low-resolution "uplift" texture.

 ## Usage
 - Install Maya, or have it installed.